Important Financial Aid Policies

 Academic Progress Policy

-The academic standards are measured each “payment period” as follows:
+Effective Fall 2021, the academic standards are measured each “payment period” as follows:

 Additional “Maximum Timeframe” Standard: Eligibility is also limited to students completing their programs within one and one-half times the normal program length.
 The maximum timeframe is reached when the student has “attempted” one and one-half times the number of credit hours required to graduate from his/her program.
 For example, for students with standard enrollment (no transfer or proficiency credit), the maximum timeframe to complete a sixty credit-hour program is ninety attempted credit-hours.